shafferma08/responsive-design/css-units.md

 }
 ```

-- **Explanation**:
+- **Why Use em?**
-  - `1em` equals the font size of the parent element.
+  - **Flexibility**: Using `em` allows for more flexible designs, as sizes can scale relative to their parent elements.
-  - In this example, `2em` is 32px because the parent element's font size is 16px.
+  - **Nested scaling**: It can be beneficial when you want elements to scale according to their parent's font size, allowing for more granular control within components.

-**Note**: Be cautious with nested elements using `em` units as sizes can compound and become difficult to manage.
+**Note**: Be cautious with nested elements using `em` units, as sizes can compound and become difficult to manage.

 ---